-LAM is rare.
+Lymphangioleiomyomatosis (LAM) is rare.
 It occurs only in women, usually women between the ages of 20 and 40 years.
 The cause is unknown.

-If the results of imaging tests are unclear, doctors may remove small pieces of lung tissue for examination under a microscope (lung biopsy).
+If the results of imaging and blood tests are unclear, doctors may remove pieces of lung tissue for examination under a microscope (lung biopsy).